agneevX/home-assistant/README.md

 - qBittorrent download speed
 - qBittorrent upload speed

-These two cards are hidden by default and show only when there's activity (conditional).
+These cards are hidden by default and show only when there's activity (conditional).

 ### Now Playing card